 We focus on monitoring mosquito levels and managing mosquito larvae.

 Our staff monitor mosquito breeding sites around the Bellarine Peninsula to check for mosquito larvae.
 Depending on the number of larvae detected at the site, a decision is made as to whether the site requires treatment.

 - Ground treatment

 If breeding sites are easily accessible, ground crews can treat the area manually.
-Breeding sites around townships like pits, drains and constructed wetlands are always treated by ground based methods.
+Breeding sites around built up areas like pits, drains and constructed wetlands are always treated by ground based methods.